-U.S. efforts to shut Iran out of the international banking system-gaining strength as other countries have joined the effort-have been implemented by the Treasury Department (office of then-Under Secretary of the Treasury Stuart Levey) through "targeted financial measures."
+U.S. efforts to shut Iran out of the international banking system have gained strength as other countries have joined the effort.
+These efforts have been implemented by the Treasury Department (office of then-Under Secretary of the Treasury Stuart Levey) through "targeted financial measures."
 Since 2006, strengthened by leverage provided in five U.N.
 Security Council Resolutions, Levey and other officials have been able to convince at least 80 foreign banks that dealing with Iran entails financial risk and furthers terrorism and proliferation.
-Treasury Secretary Timothy Geithner has described Levey as having "led the design of a remarkably successful program"25 with regard to targeting Iran's proliferation networks.
-Some fear that U.S. sanctions may not be as vigorously enforced now that Levey has left office as of April 2011.
-His replacement is Daniel Cohen.
+Treasury Secretary Timothy Geithner has described Levey as having "led the design of a remarkably successful program" with regard to targeting Iran's proliferation networks.
+Levey left office in April 2011 and was replaced by Daniel Cohen.

-In earlier action intended to cut Iran off from the U.S. banking system, on September 6, 2006, the Treasury Department barred U.S. banks from handling any indirect transactions ("U-turn transactions," meaning transactions with non-Iranian foreign banks that are handling transactions on behalf of an Iranian bank) with Iran's Bank Saderat (see above), which the Administration accuses of providing funds to Hezbollah.26 Bank Sepah is subject to asset freezes and transactions limitations as a result of Resolutions 1737 and 1747.
+In earlier action intended to cut Iran off from the U.S. banking system, on September 6, 2006, the Treasury Department barred U.S. banks from handling any indirect transactions ("U-turn transactions," meaning transactions with non-Iranian foreign banks that are handling transactions on behalf of an Iranian bank) with Iran's Bank Saderat (see above), which the Administration accuses of providing funds to Hezbollah.
+Bank Sepah is subject to asset freezes and transactions limitations as a result of Resolutions 1737 and 1747.
 The Treasury Department extended that U-Turn restriction to all Iranian banks on November 6, 2008.

 The Treasury Department has also used punishments to pressure firms to cease doing business with Iran.
-In 2004, the Treasury Department fined UBS \$100 million for the unauthorized movement of U.S. dollars to Iran and other sanctioned countries, and in December 2005, the Treasury Department fined Dutch bank ABN Amro \$80 million for failing to fully report the
+In 2004, the Treasury Department fined UBS \$100 million for the unauthorized movement of U.S. dollars to Iran and other sanctioned countries, and in December 2005, the Treasury Department fined Dutch bank ABN Amro \$80 million for failing to fully report the processing of financial transactions involving Iran's Bank Melli (and another bank partially